San Jose, New Mexico

 Church in San Jose, New Mexico courtesy of Google Maps.

-In May 1826, permission was granted by the Bishop of Durango to erect a church at San Jose.
-San Jose was under the jurisdiction of Nuestra Senora de Los Angeles church at the Pecos Pueblo until nearby San Miguel Del Vado was made a parish and provided with a priest.
+In May 1826, the Bishop of Durango granted permission to erect a church at San Jose.
+San Jose was under the jurisdiction of the Nuestra Señora de Los Angeles church at the Pecos Pueblo until nearby San Miguel Del Vado was established as a parish and assigned a priest.

 In 1846, during the Mexican-American War, San Jose was chosen as a camping site by General Stephen Kearny as he made his way through the area, proclaiming the American occupation of New Mexico.